ethereum-optimism/op-analytics/src/op_analytics/configs/README.md

 - **`expected_chains`** (array of strings): Chains where we look for this address to receive revshare
   - Example: `["ethereum"]`, `["base", "ethereum"]`
+  - Special value `"all"` can be used to match transfers from any chain
+  - Example: `["all"]` matches all chains
   - Used for filtering transfers to the chains where they are expected.

 #### Example Configuration